Paymo Logo

 Once a business begins relying on cloud providers, it can become difficult to move away from them.
 With a multi-cloud strategy, you don’t rely on a single provider, so you can choose a range of solutions that align with your business requirements.

 If a multi-cloud strategy is used, systems and storage are spread out across multiple vendors.
-Therefore, it’s easier to deploy to other providers because the majority of the infrastructure still remains in place during the migration.
+Therefore, it’s easier to deploy to other providers because most of the infrastructure remains in place during the migration.

 Saves money

-Opting for a multi-cloud strategy—and not committing to using one cloud provider for all your infrastructure needs—can effectively reduce your IT expenditures because public cloud solutions involve fewer overhead costs.
+Opting for a multi-cloud strategy—and not committing to a single cloud provider for all your infrastructure needs—can reduce your IT expenditures, as public cloud solutions involve lower overhead costs.

 In addition, this strategy allows businesses to select the most affordable services from different vendors.
 Organizations can compare providers to secure each contract’s best possible price and payment terms.